Edge International

 Author

-Edge Principal advises firms on growth strategies and lateral integration programs.
-In addition to being a lawyer with a master’s from Harvard Law School and an LLB from the University of Western Ontario, he is a trained mediator who has taught at the Straus Institute for Dispute Resolution at Pepperdine Law School.
-He frequently trains partners and associates on management skills like delegation, feedback, managing up and career development.
-His interactive courses are now online.
+Edge Principal (1947 - 2024) advised firms on growth strategies and lateral integration programs.
+In addition to being a lawyer with a master’s degree from Harvard Law School and an LLB from the University of Western Ontario, David was a trained mediator who taught at the Straus Institute for Dispute Resolution at Pepperdine Law School.
+He frequently trained partners and associates in management skills like delegation, feedback, managing up, and career development.
+His interactive courses can still be found online.